Meet Julia Reilly

 Group Health Foundation welcomes Julia Reilly, our new investment associate.
 As part of the team that is building the Foundation’s investment portfolio from the ground up, Julia will support the sourcing, due diligence, and monitoring of the Foundation’s investments in both public and private markets.

-A graduate of Georgetown University’s McDonough School of Business, Julianne honed her finance skills at Bank of America Merrill Lynch.
+A graduate of Georgetown University’s McDonough School of Business, Julia honed her finance skills at Bank of America Merrill Lynch.
 After a few years, she then joined the Smithsonian Institution in Washington D.C.
-It was there Julianne found the career she envisioned herself doing in the future.
+It was there Julia found the career she envisioned herself doing in the future.

 “Truthfully, I didn’t have a deep passion for finance or markets that drove me.
 My first job out of college was practical.
 It was a good experience, but after two years in the corporate world, I was feeling lost,” said Julia.
 “When I saw the opportunity at the Smithsonian, I thought ‘how cool.’
 It was just a really interesting place to work.”